-In our new series, Two Hours in . . . we give you up to a dozen ideas for quick cultural jaunts and unique local experiences that will leave you feeling inspired, informed and refreshed.
+In our Power Up series, Two Hours in . . . we give you up to a dozen ideas for quick cultural jaunts and unique local experiences that will leave you feeling inspired, informed and refreshed.
 And we guarantee that you’ll be back in the office in time for your next meeting.

 Our criteria for a listing on the perfect “snackable” menu of outings in any given city is a short list, but each element is crucial: it has to be an authentic experience that’s unique (no chain stores or restaurants, unless they were invented here); achievable in 2 hours or less (including travel time); and really fun (or inspiring, or memorable, or Instagrammable).